 - Relate our ethical responsibilities of veracity and fidelity to respecting autonomy through confidentiality

 - Recognize the conflict in divided loyalties inherent in a duty to report

 - Explore the differences between various methods of keeping or providing information

 - Apply the concepts presented in this course to case discussions and conflicts in one’s own practice

 Continuing Education Credit

-4 CE hours by the Wisconsin Physical Therapy Association #14549.
+4 CE hours for Ethics and Jurisprudence by the Wisconsin Physical Therapy Association.
 A certificate of attendance will be provided to each participant after verification of successful completion of quiz.

 Adella Deacon, PT, MPT, JD received her Bachelor of Science degree in Exercise Science from Marquette University in 2003.
 She received her Doctor of Physical Therapy degree in 2005, also from Marquette University.
 Dr. Deacon went on to earn her law degree from Chicago-Kent University and graduated with her Juris Doctor in 2011.
 She is admitted to the Illinois Bar.
 While pursuing her law degree Dr. Deacon has had experience with health and disability, immigration, construction, labor, property and contract law.
 Her clinical experience has primarily focused in outpatient orthopaedics where she has worked with a variety of populations.
 She specializes in sports rehab of high school to professional athletes.
 She has also practiced in inpatient acute and inpatient rehab settings.